Simple Present Tense – Use to Express

 - She drinks coffee in the afternoon.

-General truths that is Facts
+General truths that are Facts

-- Sun rises in the east.
+- The Sun rises in the east.

-- Earth revolves round the Sun.
+- Earth revolves around the Sun.

 - A cat has a tail.